-The circumstances that make the application of commercial fertilizer a significant drinking water threat are the percent managed land in the area where it is applied and the local livestock density (both of these factors are shown on maps in the Trent Assessment Report).
+The application of commercial fertilizer can be a significant drinking water threat in vulnerable areas with a vulnerability score of 9 or 10.
+The percent managed land in the area where it is applied and the local livestock density are also factors in determining whether it is a significant threats or not (both of these factors are shown on maps in the Trent Assessment Report).